 When we got home she seemed happy.
 She started dinner by boiling the water for the potatoes.
 I walked over to her barefoot when suddenly she poured scalding water on my foot.
 She claimed it was an accident as I suffered in agony with second degree burns.
 She made fun of the fact I had fluid filled blisters and had cancelled my client’s sessions.
 She told me several times to quit acting like a baby.

 As weeks passed, I noticed her sneaky habit of back slapping me whenever I challenged her.
 At first I wasn’t alarmed, I actually found this aggression kind of cute in an odd way because I did'nt take her attacks seriously.
 But all the laughs stopped when her hits became more deliberate, powerful and started to leave marks.
 At times, when her hand would tire, she would use any common household item to hit me with.
 One day it could be a salad plate in the face, another day a hot iron on the finger or a reverse scalping (stapling my hair to my head while asleep).

 After nine months, things started to spiral out of control.
 Since the economy had been hit hard and Fionna was still not working, I was forced to take a second job.
-Grant it I didn’t tell Fionna, but given our circumstances I thought she would understand, but she did'nt.
+I didn’t tell Fionna, but given our circumstances I thought she would understand, but she did'nt.

 She marched to the kitchen and grabbed a butcher knife from the wood block and threatened me with it.
 “You think you can just do what you want behind my back…we’ll you’ve got another thing coming.
 I believe you need to be taught a lesson in obedience, so tell me where you want you first slash?”